top of page

 Find a range of legal, advocacy and crisis supports that prisoners should be able to access directly for free through facility phones, or by mail - and information about calls and visits.

-It's not uncommon for people to attend their first court date ready to fight - but that's not the way it works.
+It is not uncommon for people to attend their first court date ready to fight - but that is not the way it works.
 Our legal system is long and drawn out.
-Read about the different types of court dates & be ready for the important moments.
+Read about the different types of court dates and be ready for the important moments.

-Did you know that you don't always need a lawyer?
-Stop by here to read some of the pros, cons & other considerations before hiring private counsel.
+Did you know that you do not always need a lawyer?
+Stop by here to read some of the pros, cons and other considerations before hiring private counsel.
 Also find guides to self-representation!

 A collection of legal clinics, resources, and information or research hubs for legal information - to help you understand the process with your lawyer, or represent yourself.

-Find information about accessibillity requirements & accommodation requests you can make within the criminal legal system - as well as specific cultural entitlements.
+Find information about accessibility requirements and accommodation requests you can make within the criminal legal system - as well as specific cultural entitlements.

-Read about specialized courts for those with mental health & addictions concerns, Gladue court for Indigenous peoples, and the diversion process - which those with first-time offenses can often qualify for.
+Read about specialized courts for those with mental health and addictions concerns, Gladue court for Indigenous peoples, and the diversion process - which those with first-time offenses can often qualify for.

-Find out about organizations & services inside courthouses that are meant to provide support and information to criminalized youth.
+Find out about organizations and services inside courthouses that are meant to provide support and information to criminalized youth.

-If our rights don't protect us within the criminal legal system, what will?
-Turns out - it's us!
-Read how people in & outside prison walls have worked together to create support, safety, and organized to have people's needs met.
+If our rights do not protect us within the criminal legal system, what will?
+Turns out - it is us!
+Read how people in and outside prison walls have worked together to create support, safety, and organized to have people's needs met.

 Some common questions, answered!
-We'll work to keep this section updated - because your curiosity can help others too.
+We will work to keep this section updated - because your curiosity can help others too.
 Submit questions through our contact form.

-Our printable toolkit is free, a plain-language resource meant for people currently in jail or prison who can't access this website.
+Our printable toolkit is free, a plain-language resource meant for people currently in jail or prison who can not access this website.
 It contains information on the legal process, legal options, as well as resources for prisoners and their support systems.

 bottom of page